Show All Answers

 Although Golden Valley has led the Twin Cities metro area in reducing I/I, we are not the leader in Minnesota.
 Other cities (Duluth, Waseca, Glencoe, Hamburg, Tower) have been working for years to reduce I/I and continue to complete private property inspections as part of the effort.
 Once Golden Valley's City Council and staff understood the environmental, sanitation, and financial impacts of I/I, they committed to a proactive approach to reduce it.
 To track progress, staff monitors sewer flow at nine sites throughout the city and groundwater levels at seven sites.
 However, dry weather conditions in recent years make it difficult to document the true effects of I/I related improvements.

-Golden Valley's inspection is required before a home can be advertised for sale.
+Golden Valley's inspection is required before a home that does not have a Certificate of I/I Compliance can be advertised for sale.
 Repairs should be completed, and a certificate of compliance issued, before the closing.
 If repairs cannot be made before a title transfer, then escrow is required.
 The certificate of compliance stays with the property after the sale.

 After studying other programs, City officials concluded the cost of such a repair might be easier on homeowners at the time of a sale, when they typically have access to funding from home equity.